Provinces and territories have been releasing plans for easing restrictions that were put in place to limit the spread of COVID-19.

 Visitors from provinces and territories outside the region will still be required to self-isolate for 14 days and adhere to local entry requirements.
 However, once the self-isolation period has passed, those visitors will also be allowed to travel within the Atlantic region.

-The province announced on June 26 that all bars and restaurants could resume operating at full capacity and serve customers until midnight.
+The province announced Friday (June 26) that all bars and restaurants can operate at full capacity and continue serving until midnight, effective immediately.
 However, establishments must continue to adhere to physical distancing rules.

 The province is also allowing private campgrounds to operate at 100 per cent capacity.
 Provincial campgrounds reopened June 15 at reduced capacity to ensure a minimum of six metres between individual sites.